 went on to swim at the University of North Dakota where she was

-Jessica is a CPA and works as an accountant with Lifetouch.
+Jessica is a CPA and works in finance with Lifetouch.
 In

-her spare time, she enjoys training for
+her spare time, she enjoys training for triathlons.

 Kim grew up in Burnsville, swimming on Blackdog and coaching

 there for years.
 She went on to swim for all 4 years at the

 University of Minnesota.
 She has been teaching math at

 Burnsville High School for the last 11 years and has also been the